whostolemyhat/learning-projects/Readme.md

 - [ ] Create a Quine, (a programme that prints out its own source code).
 - [ ] [C++] Implement your own `strstr`.
 - [ ] [C++] Implement your own version of the Standard Template Library.
-- [ ] Create a Youtube video downloader
 - [ ] [Make a pokedex](http://codereview.stackexchange.com/questions/135293/basic-pokedex-in-c) - use a database, enums for types/gender etc
 - [ ] Video format converter, eg .mov to .mp4 (ie frontend to ffmpeg)